 Ship's financial aid code is 003326.
 Please direct your financial aid questions to our Financial Aid Office at (717) 477-1131 or go to our Financial Aid page.

 Current tuition and fees, including room and board, can be found here.
 Questions regarding tuition and/or payment plans should be directed to our Student Accounts Office at 717-477-1211.

 Ship has many scholarship opportunities, both merit and need based.
 Scholarships are available to freshman and upperclassman, as well as a wide variety of other forms of financial aid.
-Click here for a listing of scholarships or for financial aid information.
+A listing of scholarships and financial aid information is available.

 There are two categories for institutional scholarships at Ship.

 - Raider Success Scholarships (RSS) are automatically awarded during your admissions decision.
 The RSS is awarded based on your ACT/SAT test scores and GPA.

 - The Shippensburg University Foundation has academic awards established through contributions from alumni, friends, corporations, and associates of the Shippensburg University Foundation.
 All students interested in applying for Shippensburg University Foundation Scholarships must submit a separate application.

 After your FAFSA has been submitted and you are admitted to the university, your acceptance letter will provide information on how to access our Student Aid Portal to review your financial information.
 Once the financial award information is available it will be posted on the portal.